The Anchoress (musician): Biography

-Davies formed The Anchoress in 2013.
-The Anchoress's debut album Confessions of a Romance Novelist, co-produced by Paul Draper, was released on 15 January 2016 via Kscope.
-The album was named amongst the Guardian critics' Albums of the Year, won HMV’s Welsh Album of the Year, Best Newcomer at the PROG awards, and a nomination for Welsh Music Prize.
+Davies formed the Anchoress in 2013.
+The Anchoress's debut album Confessions of a Romance Novelist, was released on 15 January 2016 via Kscope.
+The album was named amongst the Guardian critics' Albums of the Year, won HMV's Welsh Album of the Year, Best Newcomer at the PROG awards, and a nomination for Welsh Music Prize.

-In July 2016, The Anchoress supported and duetted with Manic Street Preachers at the Eden Project and again supported the band in June 2017, before duetting on 'Little Baby Nothing' at the Q Awards in October 2017.
+In July 2016, the Anchoress supported and duetted with Manic Street Preachers at the Eden Project and again supported the band in June 2017, before duetting on "Little Baby Nothing" at the Q Awards in October 2017.
 She supported Simple Minds on the UK leg of their Acoustic Tour in May/June 2017.

 In 2017, Davies co-wrote and engineered 5 tracks on long-term collaborator Paul Draper's debut solo album Spooky Action.
-She performed with Draper on his 6-date UK tour in September 2017 and appears on keyboards and vocals on the live album Spooky Action: Live At The Scala.
+She performed with Draper on his 6-date UK tour in September 2017 and appears on keyboards and vocals on the live album Spooky Action: Live at the Scala.

 From 2014 until July 2018, Davies performed in Simple Minds, contributing additional guitar, vocals and keyboards.
-She met Jim Kerr, the lead singer and one of the principal songwriters in Simple Minds, when both were in The Dark Flowers, a band assembled to record a 2013 album of songs based on a Sam Shepard book.
+She met Jim Kerr, the lead singer and one of the principal songwriters in Simple Minds, when both were in the Dark Flowers, a band assembled to record a 2013 album of songs based on a Sam Shepard book.
 She has also performed live with Ed Harcourt at Glastonbury Festival, as well as Martha Wainwright.

 In 2018, she duetted with Manic Street Preachers on their song "Dylan & Caitlin", released as a single and on their album Resistance is Futile, as well as appearing on the Simple Minds album Walk Between Worlds.
-In October of the same year she appeared as a co-host on the BBC Radio 6 Music show about The Beatles's White Album, alongside Martin Freeman and John Simm.
+In October of the same year she appeared as a co-host on the BBC Radio 6 Music show about the Beatles' White Album, alongside Martin Freeman and John Simm.

-In October 2019, Davies launched a new podcast series entitled "The Art of Losing" taking on the topic of loss and grief, with guests including the producer and engineer Mario McNulty and playwright Patrick Jones.
+In October 2019, Davies launched a new podcast series titled "The Art of Losing" taking on the topic of loss and grief, with guests including the producer and engineer Mario McNulty and playwright Patrick Jones.
 Her second album of the same name was released in March 2021.
 The first single "Show Your Face", featuring guest guitars from James Dean Bradfield, was premiered by Steve Lamacq on BBC 6Music and the accompanying video premiered on NME.com.

 In March 2021, Davies released her second album The Art of Losing which was named amongst the "Best Albums of 2021" by numerous publications, including The Sunday Times, Prog magazine, Record Collector, The Line of Best Fit, The Sun, Yorkshire Post, and Classic Rock.

 Davies was nominated for Self-Producing Artist of the Year at the 2022 Music Producer Guild Awards.

 In November 2022, Davies was granted a six-month stalking protection order against longtime collaborator Paul Draper.
-The former Mansun lead singer was accused of stalking Davies and sending “abusive and sexually orientated” messages after their romantic relationship ended in 2018.
+The former Mansun lead singer was accused of stalking Davies and sending “abusive and sexually orientated” messages.